sandrasny/demosphinx/README.md

 5. Commit and push the docs folder with all the new generated files to the repository - this push should trigger the Github Action (defined as a workflow in `sphinx-doc-build.yml`) to build html files and push them to the gh-pages branch, which will update the Github Page for your repository.

 ### Updating up Sphinx documentation for an *existing* project
-For a project with a repository already set up with Sphinx source files and Github Actions and Pages, any pushes to the main branch should trigger changes in the published documents.
+For a project with a repository already set up with Sphinx source files and Github Actions and Pages, code changes to the branch for which the workflow has been setup should trigger changes in the published documents.

+Note that only changes to the relevant project scripts, i.e. those modules included in the modules.rst file, will trigger a documentation update.
+Editing the README, for example will not update the documentation.

+When a new file is ADDED:
+1. Add that module name to the modules.rst file
+2. Run `sphinx-apidoc -o . ../project_code` (this will create an .rst file for the new file)
-When a new file is ADDED, add that module name to the modules.rst file.
-Then run `make clean`, `sphinx-apidoc -o . ../project_code`, and push to Github (or run make html, if generating html locally).
+3. Push to Github (or run `make clean html`, if generating html locally).

-When a file is DELETED, delete the corresponding .rst file, and remove that module name from the modules.rst file.
-Then run `make clean`, `sphinx-apidoc -o . ../project_code`, and push to Github (or run make html, if generating html locally).
+When a file is DELETED:
+1. Delete the corresponding .rst file
+2. Remove that module name from the modules.rst file
+3. Run `sphinx-apidoc -o . ../project_code`
+4. Push to Github (or run `make clean html`, if generating html locally).

-When any existing file is MODIFIED, simply push to Github (or run make html, if generating html locally).
+When any existing file is MODIFIED:
+1. Simply push to Github (or run make html, if generating html locally).

 ## Notes on using Sphinx